davidusb-geek/emhass/docs/forecasts.md

 The `get_power_from_weather` method is proposed here to convert irradiance data to electrical power.
 The PVLib module is used to model the PV plant.
 A dedicated web app will help you search for your correct PV module and inverter: [https://emhass-pvlib-database.streamlit.app/](https://emhass-pvlib-database.streamlit.app/)

 The specific methods for the load forecast is a first method (`naive`) that uses a naive approach, also called persistence.
 It simply assumes that the forecast for a future period will be equal to the observed values in a past period.
-The past period is controlled using the parameter `delta_forecast`.
+The past period is controlled using the parameter `delta_forecast_daily`.
 A second method (`mlforecaster`) uses an internal custom forecasting model using machine learning.
 There is a section in the documentation explaining how to use this method.

 ```{note}